CloudMaege/AWS-TFM-CodeBuild-Lambda-Deployment-Pipeline-Role-Module/README.md

 <br>

 This variable can be used to customize the description of the Lambda CodeBuild Deployment Role that will be provisioned.
-If this value is not defined, then the CodeBuild Role description will be set to `Specify the description for the the Lambda Pipeline Service Role.`.
+If this value is not defined, then the CodeBuild Role description will be set to `CodeBuild Role that allows CodeBuild to deploy Lambda Functions.`.

 <br><br>